 - Connect your iPhone or iPod touch to Wi-Fi.

 - When that's done, tap the Settings app on your home screen.
 Then tap General.
-Scroll down to the second set of options and tap iTunes Wi-Fi Sync.
+Scroll down to the bottom of the screen and tap iTunes Wi-Fi Sync.

 - On the iTunes Wi-Fi Sync screen, you'll see the computers you can sync your iPhone or iPod touch with, when it was last synced, and a big Sync Now button.
 To begin the sync, tap that button.